 • Limit Your Choices

 I enjoy dining out because it’s a welcome break from cooking.
-But moreso because it’s an opportunity to connect with the people I love.
+But more so because it’s an opportunity to connect with the people I love.
 What I don’t like about dining out is the wide selections on some menus.
 Having too many choices can be overwhelming.
-To mitigate this I like to do a light research of new restaurant including a look at the menu online to see which dishes I may enjoy.
+To mitigate this I like to do a light research of new restaurants I intend to visit.
+I look at the menu online to see which dishes I may enjoy.
 Because once I enter a new restaurant a great deal of energy goes into getting comfortable in an unfamiliar environment.

 • Limit Digital Time